Tata confirms site for £4bn battery factory which will employ 4,000

 Preliminary activity has already started on the site, and work to establish the factory’s foundations will start in the spring.
 Battery production will begin in 2026 according to the current schedule.

-MPs on the Business and Trade Committee in November warned that 160,000 jobs in the UK would be imperilled if the country cannot supply the batteries that these car manufacturers will need.
+MPs on the Business and Trade committee in November warned that 160,000 jobs in the UK would be at risk if the country couldn’t supply the batteries car manufacturers will need.

 Agratas said that Tata Motors and Tata-owned Jaguar Land Rover would be its first customers.
 It also plans to create batteries for commercial energy storage, two-wheelers and commercial vehicles.